Lerroy-Gatimu/smartseason/README.md

 ## Prerequisites

 - Python 3.10 or newer
-- MySQL 8.0 or newer, installed and running
+- PostgreSQL, installed and running
 - pip

 ---